 In the end, it is evident that the protagonists of fairy tales are hardly role models for young girls in the twenty-first century.
 Not only to these yarns enforce a false beauty idea, they also impose a heavy standard of docility and subordination to patriarchal society that women no longer need to suffer under.
 Of course, the original fairy tales also center around themes such as sodomy, cannibalism, mutilation, and incest, so it is no wonder they might seem a tad out of date.
-Eventually the messages these old tales offer will be skewed over the years through reinterpretation to fit into society's ethical and social molds, just as they have been for centuries past.
-From the looks of new adaptations of old folklore in the media today, it seems the damsel in distress will finally learn to save herself once in a while, but even so the truth exists that some of the gender norms children learn from fairy tales are fairly out of date.
-On the night of Halloween, I would love to see a little girl walk down the streets dressed as a lawyer or a doctor rather than a fairy tale princess.
-Girls need to be taught from a young age to have the confidence and the drive to achieve for themselves rather than spend their time daydreaming about a Prince who will marry them, buy them pretty dresses, and shower them with jewelry.
-The last thing we need is more candidates for The Real Housewives of Orange County.
+In the end, the messages these old tales offer will be skewed over the years through reinterpretation to fit into society's ethical and social molds, just as they have been for centuries past.
+From the looks of new adaptations of old folklore in the media today, it seems the damsel in distress will finally learn to save herself once in a while.